All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 FDA safety reviewers look for patterns.
 A single report of an unusual side effect is noted.
 Multiple reports of the same unusual side effect trigger a deeper investigation.
 This is how new safety signals are identified and how labeling changes or safety warnings are initiated.

-You may receive an acknowledgment from the FDA, but do not expect a detailed response about your individual case.
+You may receive an acknowledgment from the FDA, but don't expect a detailed response about your individual case.
 The FDA's role is population-level safety monitoring, not individual patient care.

 Your provider handles your individual care.
 Share your report with your provider so they can update your medical record and adjust your treatment plan if needed.
 They may recommend stopping the medication, switching to a , adjusting your dose, or monitoring specific lab values.